microsoft/OSPO/README.md

 The repository cohorts directory holds an example of the repository cohorts concept.
 Some of the content in this directory is associated with a 2024 Open Source Summit talk.
-The `framework` directory within the `repository_cohorts directory` holds an Observable Framework project that builds a static GitHub pages page that should be viewable at https://microsoft.github.io/OSPO/repository_cohorts/framework/dist/
+The `framework` directory within the `repository_cohorts directory` holds an Observable Framework project that builds a static GitHub pages page that should be viewable [here](https://microsoft.github.io/OSPO/repository_cohorts/framework/dist/)
 .
 It implements the repository cohorts concept for a fixed export of Microsoft public repository metadata.